Tamara - healthcare support worker, NHS Lothian

-My name is Tamara and I'm a clinical support worker.
+My name is Tamara and I'm a healthcare support worker modern apprentice.
 I'm based in ward 109 at the Royal Infirmary of Edinburgh, which is an orthopaedic trauma ward.

-How did you first hear about the apprenticeship?
+How did you first hear about apprenticeships in the NHS?

 At first, I was unaware of the Modern Apprenticeship opportunity at NHS Lothian.
 However, a close family friend was aware of my struggle to get into university to do my nursing degree.